isaacpitwa/conference_capstone/README.md

 # Capstone One

-> Project capstone 1: online website for a conference.
+> Project capstone 1: online website for a  CC Global Summit conference.
+A fun festival where people from more than 80 countries who believe in the value of sharing and openness and create positive change gather and share their thoughts will be held in Korea in October.

 ## Live preview
 My capstone project can be accessed  [here](https://isaacpitwa.github.io/conference_capstone/)